Poland in the Eurovision Song Contest 2022: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 25 January 2022, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Poland was placed into the second semi-final, held on 12 May 2022, and was scheduled to perform in the second half of the show.

 During his performance, Ochman wore a black suit.
 He was joined by four contemporary dancers wearing all-black clothing and masks, described by the official Eurovision website as looking "like ghosts", giving the performance "a powerful, yet haunting visual".
 Ochman's performance featured flashing light effects, with predominantly dark blue staging.
 Ochman himself commented on the performance, saying: "The dancers are posing as demons.
 The whole concept of the song is getting to the moment of inner peace, but getting away from the noise and the demons".
 The predominant colour in the Polish performance was black and dark blue.
-The performance also featured visual effects, consisting of a storm-like overlay projected on-screen and sounds of rain hitting the ground, which was met with criticism from Polish Eurovision fans, who called them "unnecessary" and "kitschy".
+The performance also featured visual effects, consisting of a storm-like overlay projected onscreen and sounds of rain hitting the ground, which was met with criticism from Polish Eurovision fans, who called them "unnecessary" and "kitschy".
 The performance also included other elements that were criticised, namely the idea of Ochman's face being projected on the back LED displays, as well as his suit.